hashicorp/vault-guides/secrets/dotnet-vault/README.md

 ### Demo Workflow

-> **NOTE:** DON'T FORGET that this demo requires .NET Core and Docker Compose to run the example application!
+> **NOTE:** DON'T FORGET that this demo requires .NET 5.0+ and Docker Compose to run the example application!

 1. Run `demo_setup.sh`.
 This creates a Vault instance (in development mode) and a Microsoft SQL Server database with a table prepopulated with data.